anthonycoffey/wake-the-nile/memory-bank/activeContext.md

-# Active Context: Coverflow Effect Implementation from Example
+# Active Context: Google Maps API Versioning & Dashicons

 ## Current Focus

-The current focus is to implement the coverflow effect from the Glide.js website example, ensuring it is responsive and performant.
+The current focus is to ensure the stability and maintainability of the Google Maps integration and to provide access to Dashicons on the front end.

 ## Recent Changes

-*   **Updated `includes/shortcodes.php`**:
-    *   Modified the `[glide]` shortcode to generate the HTML structure from the example, including the `frames__item` and `frame` elements.
+*   **Investigated Google Maps API Usage**: Analyzed the codebase to determine how the Google Maps and Places APIs are being used.
+Found that the plugin uses the Maps JavaScript API in the admin and the Maps Embed API on the frontend.
+*   **Researched API Versioning**: Researched Google's recommended versioning practices for the Maps JavaScript API.
-    *   Updated the class names for the slider container and arrows to match the example.
+*   **Updated `includes/enqueue.php`**: Modified the script enqueueing to use the `quarterly` channel for the Maps JavaScript API.
+This provides a more stable and predictable update cycle compared to the `weekly` channel.
-*   **Updated `css/styles.css`**:
-    *   Replaced the existing slider styles with the styles from the example.
-*   **Updated `js/autoplay.js`**:
-    *   Replaced the previous `Coverflow` module with the one from the example.
-    *   Updated the `glideOptions` to match the settings from the example.
+*   **Enqueued Dashicons**: Updated `includes/enqueue.php` to include the `dashicons` stylesheet on the front end, making the icon set available for use in the theme.

 ## Next Steps